legattivet-creator/vetmedrec-legal/terms-of-use-en.md

 Users may request account termination at any time.
 11. GOVERNING LAW AND JURISDICTION
 These Terms of Use are governed by the laws of the Portuguese Republic.
-The Lisbon District Court, Portugal, shall have exclusive jurisdiction to resolve any disputes.
+The Lisbon District Court, Portugal, shall have exclusive jurisdiction to resolve any disputes without prejudice to mandatory consumer protection and data protection laws that may apply.
 12. OWNERSHIP
 The application is currently operated by a natural person and may be transferred to a legal entity in the future without requiring renewed consent.
+13. MINIMUM AGE
+VetMedRec is intended for users aged 18 or older.
+By using the application, the user confirms that they have the legal capacity to accept these Terms.
+14. APPLICATION MODIFICATIONS
+VetMedRec reserves the right to modify, suspend or discontinue any feature of the application, temporarily or permanently, with or without prior notice.
+15. MISUSE
+Users are prohibited from using the application for unlawful, fraudulent or harmful purposes, attempting unauthorized access, compromising system security or interfering with the app’s operation.
-13. CONTACT
+16. CONTACT
 Emerson Legatti
 suportevetmedrec@gmail.com